 Apart from controlling the blood sugar level, dates have the potential to protect your body against harmful diseases as well.
 This, as a result, helps improve your overall health.
-The purpose of antioxidants is to protect your body against free radical cells that are basically unstable molecules causing chemical reactions in your body, ultimately misbalancing it.
-Furthermore, as compared to other dried fruits such as figs and dried plums, dates tend to contain the highest antioxidant concentration.
+The purpose of antioxidants is to protect your body against free radical cells that are unstable molecules causing chemical reactions in your body, ultimately misbalancing it.

 Dates Might Promote Brain Health

-A study conducted on mice found that the intake of diet including dates significantly improved memory and learning ability compared to those who did not eat them.
+A study conducted on mice found that diet, including dates, significantly improved memory and learning ability compared to those who did not eat them.

 Might Promote Natural Labor

-In one study consisted of 69 pregnant women found that those who consumed 6 dates per day for 4 weeks prior to their due date had 20% more chances of going into natural labor and spent comparatively less amount of time in labor than those who did not eat them.
+One study based on 29 women found that women who consumed six dates per day for four weeks before their due date had 20% more chances of going into natural labor.
+Moreover, they spent comparatively less time in labor than those who did not eat them.

 Additionally, dates also contain tannins that help facilitate contractions.
 And since they are a good source of natural calories and proteins, consuming them will provide sufficient energy required for labor.